securesecrets/shade/contracts/bonds/README.md

 ```

 #### BondInfo
-Gets this contracts issuance and claimed totals, as well as the issued asseet
+Gets this contracts issuance and claimed totals, as well as the issued asset

 ##### Response
 ```json